MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     At this stage, the tenant state is **OperationalDataUpgradePending**.

-3. Delete all objects except system objects.
-Do not synchronize the tenant/tables.
 4. Synchronize the tenant with the System Application extension (Microsoft_System Application_15.0.34737.0):

     ```